hassio-addons/addon-wireguard/README.md

 Follow the following steps for installation & a quick start:

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "WireGuard" add-on.
+1. Search for the "WireGuard" add-on in the Hass.io add-on store and install it.
 1. Set the `host` configuration option to your Hass.io (external) address, e.g., `myautomatedhome.duckdns.org`.
 1. Change the name of the peer to something useful, e.g., `myphone`.